davestroud/DataMining_SMU/README.md

 -  [5 points] Are there other features that could be added to the data or created from existing features?
 Which ones? • Exceptional Work (10 points total) • You have free reign to provide additional analyses. • One idea: implement dimensionality reduction, then visualize and interpret the results.

+## Exceptional Work (10 points total)

--  Exceptional Work [10 points total] • You have free reign to provide additional analyses. • One idea: implement dimensionality reduction, then visualize and interpret the results.
+-  You have free reign to provide additional analyses. • One idea: implement dimensionality reduction, then visualize and interpret the results.